ishaandey/node/week-5/git.md

 Let's say we make a couple of modifications to our project: We add a few lines to `resistance.py`.
 We also made some additions to `princessleia.csv`, but we don't have those changes yet complete.

 1. All of these changes are currently just showing as 'modified' in our working tree
 2. We can selectively choose which files we want to be part of our next commit, by "staging them".
-Here, we'll only stage `resistance.py`
-        To do this, we can use `git add resistance.py`.
-If we instead wanted to add everything, we could use `git add . `
+        For example, we can stage `resistance.py` only using `git add resistance.py`
 3. We can `commit` these changes, which takes all files from the staging area, and stores that snapshot permanently into the Git directory.
         With the command line, we can commit these changes (and describe it) using `git commit -m "Finish Episode VII"`